JVital2013/vitality-goes/README.md

 The following software packages are included in Vitality GOES:
 * **FontAwesome Free** ([https://fontawesome.com](https://fontawesome.com/)): made available under the Creative Commons License
 * **LightGallery by Sachin Neravath** ([https://www.lightgalleryjs.com](https://www.lightgalleryjs.com/)): made available under the GPLv3 License.
-* **OpenSans** ([https://fonts.google.com/specimen/Open+Sans](https://fonts.google.com/specimen/Open+Sans)): made available under the Apache License
+* **OpenSans** ([https://fonts.google.com/specimen/Open+Sans](https://fonts.google.com/specimen/Open+Sans)): made available under the Apache License.
 * **SimplerPicker** ([https://github.com/JVital2013/simplerpicker](https://github.com/JVital2013/simplerpicker)): made available under the MIT License.

 ## Additional Resources
 Here are a few tools that may help you with picking up the HRIT/EMWIN Feed

-* [RTL-SDR Blog tutorial on GOES reception](https://www.rtl-sdr.com/rtl-sdr-com-goes-16-17-and-gk-2a-weather-satellite-reception-comprehensive-tutorial/): A good starting point for how to pick up geostationary weather satellites
+* [RTL-SDR Blog tutorial on GOES reception](https://www.rtl-sdr.com/rtl-sdr-com-goes-16-17-and-gk-2a-weather-satellite-reception-comprehensive-tutorial/): A good starting point for how to pick up geostationary weather satellites.
 * [USRadioGuy's GOES tutorial](https://usradioguy.com/programming-a-pi-for-goestools/): Another good tutorial to get you started with the GOES satellites
 * [goesrecv-monitor](https://vksdr.com/goesrecv-monitor): goesrecv monitor is a software utility for monitoring the status of goesrecv by Pieter Noordhuis.
-Provides a constellation diagram of the BPSK signal along with real-time decoding statistics
+Provides a constellation diagram of the BPSK signal along with real-time decoding statistics.
 * [goesbetween](https://github.com/JVital2013/goesbetween): connects to goesrecv, extracts raw IQ samples from it, and sends the samples over the network via rtl_tcp.
 Clients like GNURadio, SDR#, SDR++, and SatDump can connect to GoesBetween to monitor the spectrum around your satellite downlink, do parallel decoding via SatDump, and more!
 * [goesrecv-ps](https://github.com/JVital2013/goesrecv-ps): a collection of PowerShell scripts for monitoring goesrecv.
-Contains scripts to make a baseband recording of the HRIT/EMWIN signal and monitor Virtual Channel activity
+Contains scripts to make a baseband recording of the HRIT/EMWIN signal and monitor Virtual Channel activity.

 ## License
 2022-2023 Jamie Vital.
 [Made available under the GPLv3 License.](LICENSE)